mytarget-test-team/seismograph/README.rst

 -----

 This is framework for test development.
-It makes life so easy because have flexible structure.
+It makes life so easy because has flexible structure.
-If you are needing for extension which is not, that you can make issue on github or implemented it and send merge request.
+If you are needing for extension which is not, that you can to create issue on github or implemented it and send merge request.